 VC Bird International Airport is located 5 miles east of the capital Saint John’s and recently opened a chic new terminal.
-Delta, US Airways, United Airlines, WestJet, JetBlue, CanJet and Air Canada all offer direct flights from a number of North American cities.
-Direct access from Europe is limited but British Airways and Virgin Atlantic offer flights from the UK, Alitalia operate a service from Milan as do Condor from Frankfurt.
+Airlines such as Delta, US Airways, United Airlines, WestJet, JetBlue, CanJet and Air Canada all offer direct flights from a number of North American cities.
+Direct access from Europe is limited but British Airways and Virgin Atlantic for example offer flights from the UK.

 Thanks to its considerable number of protected ports, Antigua is one of the principal yacht charter destinations in the Caribbean.
-There are full service marinas at all points of the island including English Harbour, Falmouth Harbour, Jolly Harbour and Parham Harbour, enabling Leeward Islands yacht charter guests to access Antigua from other islands including Barbuda, Montserrat, Guadeluope and St Kitts & Nevis.
+There are full service marinas at all points of the island.
+English Harbour, Falmouth Harbour, Jolly Harbour and Parham Harbour are especially popular.
+They enable Leeward Islands yacht charter guests to access Antigua from other islands, such as Barbuda, Montserrat, Guadeloupe and St Kitts & Nevis.

 Top Activities for an Antigua Vacation on a Yacht